jackcrosbie/hackathon-feb/README.md

 ​
 ### Content
-<< any content, such as facts/references/text that isn't yours...must go here >>
 The organisation and event summaries are taken from the organisations websites.
 These can be found on the page right below the summary.

 The deployment part of the readme is the same as in Erik's (team-member) [Project 4](https://github.com/11bus11/theatre-booking).
 ​
-### Media
-<< you may have already done this above in the Imagery section, but just in case, please attribute Media acquisition here >>

 ​
 ### Acknowledgements